FIRST TIME HIRING AN INTERIOR DESIGNER?

 That’s when we kick the project into gear.
 We will create the purchasing contract detailing the approved budget and payment schedule.
 A signed contract and down payment of approximately 65% of the approved budget will signify acceptance and we will begin issuing purchase orders.

 How long will it take for me to receive my goods?

 The average lead time for purchasing is approximately 8 weeks.
 This can vary for each job and with each manufacturer.
 While we purchase from reputable manufacturers who provide quality products we are unable to control the availability of the manufacturers’ stock.

 Because we want to protect your investment we work with qualified manufacturers who ship goods via common carrier to a bonded and insured warehouse with a manned loading dock of our choosing.
 We contract directly with a local warehouse whose employees will receive all deliveries, inspect the goods, store the goods and then make a final white glove delivery of all products.
 Should any damages be detected upon receipt of the goods from the carrier, the warehouse will be responsible for making necessary claims that will enable us to replace the piece.
 In some instances, the warehouse may deem the product “fixable” in which case they will also take care of repairs on site prior to delivery to your home.
-White glove delivery includes placement of all furniture pieces in your home according to the approved furniture plan, hanging of artwork and all necessary assembly.
+White glove delivery includes transport, unboxing, removal of debris, Assembly as required, installation of artwork, and placement of all furniture pieces within the home according to the approved furniture plan.
 The designer will be on site directing the placement of each piece and supervising the work.